-- 3.11 The River Wandle is an important part of the history and identity of Wandsworth Town and provides the main 'connecting feature' running through it (and to the wider Wandle Valley Regional Park), but has become something of an 'invisible' asset.
+3.11 The River Wandle is an important part of the history and identity of Wandsworth Town.
+It is a key gateway between the Thames and the wider borough and provides the main 'connecting feature' running through it (and to the wider Wandle Valley Regional Park) but has become something of an 'invisible' asset.
 Its presence is a significant opportunity to connect and enhance the area and its identity.
 Its 'unveiling' has already started through the completion of Phase One of the Ram Quarter.
-We need to build on this work to ensure that future opportunities are delivered to create a high quality river environment for people and for nature. - 3.12 We consider that the way to achieve this ambition is by providing a more detailed framework for the River Wandle through Wandsworth Town so that developers of individual sites know at an early stage what is expected in terms of site specific requirements for enhancing the River Wandle.
-By providing information and examples of good practice and clear design parameters we can make sure that consideration of the river environment is designed in at an early stage in the development process.
-We would welcome using arts and culture to weave the heritage of the River Wandle into the public realm, thereby enhancing the experience of being in this open space.
-Developers will know up-front what they are required to do so that this is factored into their designs from the start and inform their land deals.
+We need to build on this work to ensure that future opportunities are delivered to create a high-quality river environment for people and for nature.

+- 3.12 We consider that the way to achieve this ambition is by providing a more detailed framework for the River Wandle through Wandsworth Town so that developers of individual sites know at an early stage what is expected in terms of site-specific requirements for enhancing the River Wandle.
+This will include how these sites can link with sections of the river corridor outside of specific development sites.
+By providing information and examples of good practice and clear design parameters we can make sure that consideration of the river environment, including its biodiversity and recreational potential, is designed in at an early stage in the development process.
+The approach will build on the principles set out on the 'Estuary Edges' website. - 3.13 Developers will know up-front what they are required to do so that this is factored into their designs from the start and inform their land deals.
 This will minimise the need to have to negotiate amendments to planning applications and ensure that the river environment is properly respected and new active travel connections secured to achieve a coherent new network.
 This will benefit both people and nature.
 The Framework can provide guidance ranging from being clear about minimum widths between the river's edge and built development, long-term maintenance requirements, and approaches to the use of Sustainable Drainage Systems (SuDS) that complement the river environment and ensure that the environmental and ecological status of the water is enhanced in line with the objectives of the River Wandle Catchment Plan.
-The Council can develop this approach by building on the partnership that was created to develop the River Wandle Catchment Plan (which included The Wandle Trust, Environment Agency, Natural England, Thames Water, and the Wandle Valley Regional Park Trust).
+The Council can develop this approach by building on the partnership that was created to develop the Wandle Catchment Plan (which included The Wandle Trust, Environment Agency, Natural England, Thames Water, and the Wandle Valley Regional Park Trust).